 While professional kitchen designers may use preferred cabinet makers and other suppliers, they will act independently, and design a kitchen according to your brief, not according to the limitations of the materials available.

 It’s a good idea to have an idea of what you are looking for before you start.
 It’s useful to look through home design magazines and compile a scrapbook of ideas that appeal.
 Conversely, also take note of things you don’t like.
-Go to home shows or the Home Ideas Centre and take note of the designers whose work you like.
+Go to home shows and take note of the designers whose work you like.

 When selecting tradesmen on Builderscrack look out for experienced, certified kitchen designers with National Kitchen & Bathroom Association (NKBA) qualifications.
 This is a four-year course that covers all aspects of kitchen design.
 The qualification is kept current with ongoing training for a practising certificate.